mrunmayee17/Vehicle-Detection-and-Tracking-using-YOLOv3/README.md

-# Autonomous_Vehicle_Detection

-# Vehicle Counting and Classification using OpenCV and YOLO
+# Autonomous_Vehicle_Detection and Classification using OpenCV and YOLO

 This project demonstrates vehicle counting and classification using OpenCV and the YOLO (You Only Look Once) object detection model.
 It can analyze both real-time video streams and static images to count and classify vehicles.